infoyouth/infoyouth.github.io/_posts/2024-11-28-c-control-statements-decision-making.md

 }
 ```

-**Commented Output:**  `You are an adult!`
+**Output:** `You are an adult!`

 ### <span style="color:#8e44ad">`if-else` Statement</span>

-Allows you to specify alternative actions based on whether the condition is true or false.
+Allows you to specify alternative actions based on whether the condition is true
+or false.

 ```c
 #include <stdio.h>